A proof of irrationality of $\pi$ motivated by the nested radicals with roots of $2$: Introduction

 A first proof of irrationality of $\pi$ by contradiction was found in 1873 by French mathematician Charles Hermite \cite{Zhou2011}.
 There are several other proofs of irrationality of $\pi$ \cite{Jeffreys2011, Niven1947, Huylebrouck2001, Bourbaki2004, Roegel2020, Chow2024}.
 One of them, published by Niven in 1947, is particularly interesting and attracts much attention.
 In his work \cite{Niven1947}, Niven proved the irrationality of $\pi$ also by contradiction.
 In particular, with the help of the series expansion

 where

-he showed that it is impossible to represent $\pi$ as a ratio of two positive integers $a$ and $b$.
+he showed that it is impossible to represent $\pi$ as a ratio of two integers $a$ and $b$.
 Despite a long history, research on the irrationality of $\pi$ still remains interesting \cite{Damini2020, Roegel2020, Angell2022, Chow2024}.

-In this work, we present a proof of irrationality of $\pi$ based on nested radicals of kind $c_k = \sqrt{2 + c_{k - 1}}$, where $c_0 = 0$.
-These nested radicals have been used in our earlier publications \cite{Abrarov2022, Abrarov2023} to generate the Machin-like formulas for $\pi$.
-To the best of our knowledge, this approach is new and has never been reported.
+In this work, we present a proof of irrationality of $\pi$ based on the nested radicals of kind $c_k = \sqrt{2 + c_{k - 1}}$, where $c_0 = 0$.
+The nested radicals of this kind have been used in our earlier publications \cite{Abrarov2022, Abrarov2023} to generate the Machin-like formulas for $\pi$.
+To the best of our knowledge, this proof is new and has never been reported.

+The outline of the remaining parts of this article is as follows.
+Section 2 presents preliminaries, Section 3 shows motivation and proof of irrationality of $\pi$ and Section 4 includes examples of the rational approximations.